Women, Hormones and the Ultra Long Run

 Habit 05

 Get help early.
 Sports dietitians and physicians who understand female athletes can shorten years of guessing.
-Bloods, bone scans and a structured review are not over reactions.
+Bloods, bone scans and a structured review are not overreactions.
 They are how high performers stay healthy.

-Run long, but run fuelled
+Run long, but run fuelled.

 Consistent fuelling is not just about the next race.
 It protects the hormonal, structural and immune systems that make training possible in the first place.
 The runner who fuels her long days is the one still long running in five years, ten years, twenty.